 Custom Embroidered Hoodies: Ultimate Guide To Ordering Bulk Custom Hoodies — Embroidered

 Embroidered swag — especially hoodies — are an underappreciated wholesale offering.
-Whether they’re crewneck sweatshirts or full-zip hoodies, adding custom embroidery to a comfy piece of high-quality sweats can take your corporate merch to the next level.
+Whether they’re crewneck sweatshirts or full-zip hoodies, adding custom embroidery can take your corporate merch to the next level.

-We’re pretty sure everyone in the world owns at least one hoodie, even if loungewear isn’t their style.
-There’s no better feeling than hoodie weather, which is rapidly approaching.
+We’re pretty sure everyone in the world owns at least one pullover hoodie that they wear with some comfy sweats, even if loungewear and streetwear aren’t quite their everyday style.
+There’s no better feeling than hoodie weather, which is truly all the time.

-Before you make your wholesale order, it’s important to remember what your options are.
-You could go with the classics, such as T-shirts or hats, or you could go with something truly special like an embroidered hoodie.
+Before you make your wholesale order, it’s important to review what your options are.
+You could go with the classics, such as T-shirts or hats, or you could go with something that’s the epitome of cozy, like an embroidered hoodie sweatshirt.

-No matter the purpose of your order, embroidered swag is the way to go.
+No matter the purpose of your order, embroidered swag pieces like long-sleeve sweatshirts and zip-up hoodies are the way to go.
 There’s nothing wrong with printed logos, but embroidery adds a unique flair and personal touch to any merchandise.

-Below, you’ll find an ultimate guide to ordering embroidered hoodies in bulk, including the difference between different types of printing and the specific uses of embroidered hoodies.
+Below, you’ll find an ultimate guide to ordering embroidered drawstringhoodies in bulk, including the difference between different types of printing and the specific uses of embroidered hoodies.

 Why Should I Buy Wholesale Hoodies?

-Before we dive any further into embroidered hoodies, it’s essential that you understand the point of wholesale and why it does (or doesn’t) make sense for you.
-Thankfully, this quick FAQ is here to help.
+Before we dive any further into embroidered hoodies, it’s essential that you understand the point of wholesale and why it does (or doesn’t) make sense for you and your small business or larger company.
+Thankfully, this (plus our FAQ) is here to help.

 What Is Wholesale?

 Wholesale is the process of buying merchandise in bulk directly from a supplier like Kotn Supply.
 This method is most commonly used by retail businesses.
-From short-sleeve tees to heavyweight outerwear, wholesale clothing is a best-selling operation.
+From short-sleeve tees to heavyweightfleece pullovers, wholesale clothing is a bestseller.

-Basically, a business will buy an item in large quantities from the company that produces them.
-Because buying a product in bulk reduces the overall cost, businesses will then turn around and sell the product at a higher price in order to make a profit.
+Basically, a business will checkout with an item in large quantities from the company that produces them and puts them on sale.
+Since buying a product in bulk reduces the overall cost, businesses will then turn around and sell the product at a higher sale price than the wholesaler’s regular price, making a profit.

-If you’re an individual looking for only a few items, wholesale probably won’t make a ton of sense for you.
-You likely don’t need hundreds of dri-fit T-shirts all to yourself.
+If you’re an individual shopper looking for only a few personalized items, wholesale probably won’t make a ton of sense for you.
+You likely don’t need hundreds of dry-fit T-shirts all to yourself.

-Wholesale is, however, perfect for companies supplying their employees with branded swag, sports teams, concert and other big event vendors, retail businesses, and more.
+Wholesale is perfect for companies supplying their employees with branded swag, sports teams, concert and other big event vendors, retail businesses, and more.